GalKJ/Learning-Diary-/README.md

 - `const letters = ['a', 'b', 'c', 'd'];
 const [a, b, c] = letters;
 [a, b, c];
 Result:
 ['a', 'b', 'c']`
+- This feature is called "destructuring".
+An array has some structure: certain values at certain indexes.
+We use destructuring syntax to unpack that structure and access the individual pieces.
+We "de-structure" the array.